mawinkler/playground-one/docs/getting-started/life-cycle.md

     This will prepare all available configurations.
 No changes done in the clouds yet.
 You only need to init once after cloning the repository.

-2. To create the VPC run
+2. To create the VPC and Network run

     ```sh
-    $ pgo --apply vpc
-    ```

-    This will create your VPC in the configured region (see `config.yaml`)

-3. To create the Network run

-    ```sh
     $ pgo --apply nw
     ```

-    This will create your network in the configured vpc
+    This will create your VPC and network in the configured region (see `config.yaml`)

-4. Create Virtual Instances and/or Kubernetes Clusters with demo workload
+3. Create Virtual Instances and/or Kubernetes Clusters with demo workload

     EC2 instances: